How do I set up SAML for my Merge Organization?

 Okta (US multitenant)

-After connecting, you'll need to go to the Sign On tab and click edit to enter the following details:
+After connecting, go to the Sign On tab and click Edit to enter the following details:

 Customer ID: Will be provided by your CSM

-After you have configured those, please send the following to your CSM:
+After you have configured those, send the following to your CSM:

 Metadata XML